prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 9. Copy this remote file, cuffdiff.txt, to your problemset directory.
 Here is the url you can use: <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt>

 Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/cuffdiff.txt> from the web into your problemsets directory.
 If `wget` is not available on your system, use `curl -O` as an alternative.
+(Note '-O' is the letter O not the number Zero 0)